eozhisarcikli/product-recommendation/README.md

 Field descriptions are below;

--InvoiceNo: Unique number of the invoice<br/>
+- InvoiceNo: Unique number of the invoice<br/>
--StockCode: Unique code of the product<br/>
+- StockCode: Unique code of the product<br/>
--Description: Name of the product<br/>
+- Description: Name of the product<br/>
--Quantity: The amount of the purchase<br/>
+- Quantity: The amount of the purchase<br/>
--InvoiceDate: Date of the invoice<br/>
+- InvoiceDate: Date of the invoice<br/>
--UnitPrice: Cost per product<br/>
+- UnitPrice: Cost per product<br/>
--CustomerID: Unique ID of the customer<br/>
+- CustomerID: Unique ID of the customer<br/>
--Country: Location of the customer<br/>
+- Country: Location of the customer<br/>

 ## 3. Modelling